Premutation Carriers

 An allele is a term to describe one’s gene, like green apples are a specific form of an apple.
 Some individuals have what is called an “intermediate” or “gray area” sized allele.
 These are alleles with 45-54 CGG repeats.
 They are not considered to be mutations and do not appear to be associated with any clinical or medical issues, developmental disabilities, or social/emotional difficulties.
 These alleles are identified as such because there is a small chance that they are mildly unstable and may expand to a premutation in future generations.
 There is no reported risk for an individual with an intermediate sized allele to have a child with a full mutation.
 Generally, we don’t use the term “carrier” for those with an intermediate allele.

-Both Females and Males Can Be Fragile X Carriers
+Both Females and Males Can Have the Fragile X Premutation

-The gene for Fragile X (the FMR1 gene) is on the X chromosome, which is why Fragile X syndrome is called an X-linked disorder.
-Often in these disorders, only females are carriers and only males are affected.
-However, in Fragile X, both males and females can be carriers, and both can be affected by the condition.
+The gene for Fragile X (the FMR1 gene) is on the X chromosome, which is why Fragile X syndrome is called an X-linked condition or disorder.
+Often in these conditions or disorders, only females are carriers and only males are affected.
+However, in Fragile X, both males and females can be carriers or have the Fragile X premutation, and both can be affected by the condition.

 Issues for Females